judithsanchez/scoutly/src/app/companies/page.md

   - Users can filter companies by name (search input), work model (Remote, Hybrid, On-Site), and tracking status.
   - Users can sort companies by name (ascending/descending) and by user-specific ranking (high-to-low/low-to-high).
   - Each company has a user-specific ranking that can be edited via a slider interface.
+  - The page defaults to showing tracked companies when they exist, with a visually highlighted toggle.
 - **Error Handling**: The `useCompanies` hook includes basic retry logic for fetching data.
 The `CompanyCard` component reverts optimistic updates if an API call to track/untrack fails.

 ## Key Components